douglasgreen/outlines/politics/politics.md

 In an era of rapid change, the importance of adaptable and forward-thinking political systems cannot be overstated.
 The future offers opportunities for more participatory and transparent governance, but it also presents challenges that require cooperation, both within and across national borders.

 Ultimately, the role of politics in shaping the future rests on its ability to balance the immediate needs of people today with the long-term sustainability of our planet and societies for generations to come.
 It's about envisioning a better future and taking collective action to make it a reality.

+## Glossary of Terms

+**Democracy**: A system of government where the citizens exercise power by voting.

+**Republic**: A state in which supreme power is held by the people and their elected representatives, and which has an elected or nominated president rather than a monarch.

+**Constitution**: A body of fundamental principles or established precedents according to which a state or other organization is governed.

+**Legislature**: A governmental body primarily responsible for the making of laws.

+**Executive**: The branch of government responsible for implementing, supporting, and enforcing the laws made by the legislative branch and interpreted by the judicial branch.

+**Judiciary**: The system of courts that interprets and applies the law in the name of the state.

+**Liberalism**: A political and moral philosophy based on liberty, consent of the governed, and equality before the law.

+**Conservatism**: A political and social philosophy promoting traditional social institutions.

+**Socialism**: A political, social, and economic philosophy encompassing a range of economic and social systems characterized by social ownership of the means of production.

+**Capitalism**: An economic system based on the private ownership of the means of production and their operation for profit.

+**Communism**: A philosophical, social, political, and economic ideology and movement whose ultimate goal is the establishment of a communist society.

+**Fascism**: A form of far-right, authoritarian ultranationalism characterized by dictatorial power, forcible suppression of opposition, and strong regimentation of society and the economy.

+**Oligarchy**: A form of power structure in which power rests with a small number of people.

+**Populism**: A political approach that strives to appeal to ordinary people who feel that their concerns are disregarded by established elite groups.

+**Sovereignty**: The full right and power of a governing body over itself, without any interference from outside sources or bodies.

+**Diplomacy**: The profession, activity, or skill of managing international relations, typically by a country's representatives abroad.

+**Federalism**: A system of government in which entities such as states or provinces share power with a national government.

+**Bureaucracy**: A system of government in which most of the important decisions are made by state officials rather than by elected representatives.

+**Autocracy**: A system of government in which a single person possesses absolute power.

+**Electoral College**: A body of people representing the states of the US, who formally cast votes for the election of the president and vice president.